SharePoint/sp-dev-docs/docs/sp-add-ins/use-an-office-365-sharepoint-site-to-authorize-provider-hosted-add-ins-on-an-on.md

     - `C:\windows\system32\windowspowershell\V1.0\modules\MySharePointFunctions`

-2. Open the SharePoint Management Shell as an administrator and run the following cmdlet to verify that the MySharePointFunctions module is listed.
+2. Function Connect-SPFarmToAAD requires NuGet package MSOnlineExt to work, install it with the cmdlet below.

     ```powershell
+    Install-Module -Name MSOnlineExt
+    ```

+3. Open the SharePoint Management Shell as an administrator and run the following cmdlet to verify that the MySharePointFunctions module is listed.

+    ```powershell
     Get-Module -listavailable
     ```

-3. Run the following cmdlet to import the module.
+4. Run the following cmdlet to import the module.

     ```powershell
     Import-Module MySharePointFunctions
     ```

-4. Run the following cmdlet to verify that the Connect-SPFarmToAAD function is listed as part of the module.
+5. Run the following cmdlet to verify that the Connect-SPFarmToAAD function is listed as part of the module.

     ```powershell
     Get-Command -module MySharePointFunctions
     ```

-5. Run the following cmdlet to verify that the Connect-SPFarmToAAD function is loaded.
+6. Run the following cmdlet to verify that the Connect-SPFarmToAAD function is loaded.

     ```powershell
     ls function:\ | where {$_.Name -eq "Connect-SPFarmToAAD"}
     ```

-6. Run the `Connect-SPFarmToAAD` function.
+7. Run the `Connect-SPFarmToAAD` function.
 Be sure to provide the required parameters and any optional parameters that apply to your developer environment.
 See the next section for details and examples.

 <a name="parameters"> </a>